megan-e/odin-recipes/README.md

 # odin-recipes
-Goal: Build a basic recipe website using HTMl.
+Goal: Build a basic recipe website using HTML.